-Transactions with significant book-tax differences (the US)
+Transactions with significant book-tax differences (the United States)

-128. The US previously included this transaction as a category of reportable transactions.
+128. The United States previously included this transaction as a category of reportable transactions.
 It covered transactions with a USD 10 million book-tax difference (i.e. a difference between tax accounting and financial accounting).
-The IRS and Treasury Department subsequently determined that including transactions with significant book-tax differences as reportable transactions was not necessary after the issuance of the Schedule M-3, 'Net Income (Loss) Reconciliation for Corporations with Total Assets of \$10 Million or More' which provides the IRS detailed information on transactions with significant book-tax differences.
+The IRS and Treasury Department subsequently determined that including transactions with significant booktax differences as reportable transactions was not necessary after the issuance of the Schedule M-3, "Net Income (Loss) Reconciliation for Corporations with Total Assets of \$10 Million or More" which provides the IRS with detailed information on transactions with significant book-tax differences.

-Listed transactions (the US)
+Listed transactions (the United States)

-129. The US requires any "listed transaction" to be disclosed in accordance with its reportable transaction rules.
-A listed transaction is a transaction that is the same as or substantially similar to one that the IRS has determined to be a tax avoidance transaction and has identified by IRS notice or other form of published guidance.
+129. The United States requires any "listed transaction" to be disclosed in accordance with its reportable transaction rules.
+A listed transaction is a transaction that is the same as or substantially similar to one that the IRS has determined to be a tax avoidance transaction and has been identified by IRS notice or other form of published guidance.

-Transactions of interest (the US)
+Transactions of interest (the United States)

-130. The US requires any "transaction of interest" (TOI) to be disclosed in accordance with its reportable transaction rules.
+130. The United States requires any "transaction of interest" (TOI) to be disclosed in accordance with its reportable transaction rules.
 A TOI is a transaction that the IRS and the Treasury Department believe is a transaction that has the potential for tax avoidance or evasion, but for which they lack sufficient information to determine whether the transaction should be identified specifically as a tax avoidance transaction.

-(vi) Model hallmark for loss transaction
+Model hallmark for loss transaction

 131. A common area of concern is losses; schemes involving losses vary considerably in detail but are normally designed so that they generate trading losses for wealthy individuals or corporates that can then be offset against their income tax (including capital gains tax) liabilities.
 Given the variety of loss schemes, and the recognition that countries will need maximum flexibility in drafting specific hallmarks, setting out common principles may be less helpful in this context.
-However some principles, along with summaries of the existing legislative provisions, are included in the box below.
+However some principles, along with summaries of the existing legislative provisions, are set out in Box 2.7.

-Box 7.
+Box 2.7.
 Hallmarks for loss transaction